Who are the Providence Associates?

 Is God calling you to something more as a Providence Associate?

 We Providence Associates are women and men of faith (ages 18 and older) who choose to enter into deeper relationship with the Sisters of Providence of Saint Mary-of-the-Woods.
-Currently more than 200 Providence Associates hail from throughout the United States and from Taiwan.
+Currently nearly 300 Providence Associates hail from throughout the United States and from Taiwan.
 We come from many walks of life and from varying faith traditions.
 Some of us have known the Sisters of Providence of Saint Mary-of-the-Woods for many years.
 Others have more recently come to know the sisters.
 We all share a common desire for something more.
 A deeper spirituality or a united sense of mission.
 A community for support or a spiritual place to call home.

 A Providence Associate spends a year getting to know the community better as a candidate-associate.
 We then make commitments for one, three or five years at a time, and can renew thereafter.
 As an associate, each of us offers our own unique gifts and talents to the world in union with the Sisters of Providence and their mission of prayer, education, service and advocacy.
 We each choose our own commitments according to their life situations and gifts.